uriel1998/ainkcontracts/AInk_contract_artist.md

 #GRANT OF RIGHTS

-The Artist grants nonexclusive worldwide print and digital rights to the Artwork for the purposes of digital and print covers for the Work and for promotion of the Work (e.g. flyers, bookmarks, favicons).
-"Promotional purposes" should not be able to serve as a substitute for a print of the Artwork and should clearly be in service to promoting the Work.
+The Artist grants nonexclusive worldwide print and digital rights to the Artworks for the purposes of digital and print copies for the Work and for promotion of the Work (e.g. flyers, bookmarks, favicons).
+"Promotional purposes" should not be able to serve as a substitute for a print of the Artworks and should clearly be in service to promoting the Work.

 #RIGHTS RETAINED

-The Publisher will make no major alterations to the Artwork save for cropping, small aspect ratio changes, and alterations needed to increase legibility of text required to promote the Work.
+The Publisher will make no major alterations to the Artworks save for cropping, small aspect ratio changes, and alterations needed to increase legibility of text required to promote the Work.

 All rights to the Work not expressly granted to the Publisher in this Agreement are reserved by The Artist.
 In exercising such rights, The Artist shall reserve for the Publisher's benefit the rights granted to the Publisher in this Agreement.

-The Artist will be credited on the table of contents page and at the beginning of the Work as **author’s byline**
+The Artist will be credited on the table of contents page and at the beginning of the Work.

 #PAYMENTS; ROYALTIES

-In compensation for this grant of rights, the Publisher hereby agrees to pay the Artist a one-time licensing fee of US$**NUMBER**.
-This fee shall be paid at **TIME**.
+In compensation for this grant of rights, the Publisher hereby agrees to pay the Artist a one-time licensing fee of US$**200**.
+This fee shall be paid upon delivery of the Artwork.
 Should the work be determined unsatisfactory for any reason, half of the licensing fee will be paid as a kill fee.

 #PUBLISH-BY OR REVERT